- University >

 Dr. Thomas Deser, portfolio manager and ESG analyst, Union Investment - discussion

-Banks and other financial companies play a special role in the transformation of the economy towards more sustainability as mediators between providers of capital and those seeking it, and thus as a link to the real sector.
-This role and the associated opportunities and risks from the point of view of the financial industry will be explained by Prof. Wolf in her lecture.
+Banks and other financial companies, as intermediaries between capital providers and buyers and thus as a link to the real sector, have a special role to play in transforming the economy towards greater sustainability.
+This role and the associated opportunities and risks from the perspective of the financial industry will be clarified by Prof. Wolf in her lecture.

 Sustainability is also increasingly becoming a success factor for private investments, because it provides an additional risk perspective for companies and states.
 Dr. In his presentation, Deser will present these aspects and Union Investment's sustainable investment process, which combines sustainability analysis with the classic investment approach as part of a multi-stage system.
 Positive return prospects for the investment alternative are just as important as the sustainability rating.